rapPayne/AngularLabs/demos/README.md

 ## If you want to keep the starter pristine

-Copy everything from the starter to the `current` folder and edit the code there.
-Again, to run it, you'll just ...
+Copy everything from the `starter` to the `current` folder and edit the code there.
+Do something like this ...

 ```Shell
 $ cd <pathToCurrentFolder>